Swetha07062003/Customer-Churn-Prediction/README.md

-# 📊 Customer Churn Prediction System
+# 📊 Customer Churn Prediction

-An end-to-end Machine Learning project that predicts whether a telecom customer is likely to churn.
-The system includes a trained ML model, FastAPI backend, and an interactive Streamlit dashboard.
+This project predicts whether a customer is likely to churn using Machine Learning.
+It includes data preprocessing, model training, FastAPI backend, and a Streamlit dashboard.

 ---

-## 🚀 Project Overview
+## 🚀 Features

-Customer churn is a major problem for telecom companies.
-Retaining existing customers is more cost-effective than acquiring new ones.

-This project helps:

-* Predict customer churn probability
-* Classify customers into risk levels (Low / Medium / High)
+- 🔍 Data preprocessing and feature engineering
+- 🤖 Machine Learning model (Churn Prediction)
+- ⚡ FastAPI backend for predictions
-* Provide an interactive dashboard for real-time predictions
+- 🎯 Streamlit interactive dashboard

----

-## 🧠 Tech Stack

-* Python
-* Pandas, NumPy
-* Scikit-learn
-* FastAPI
-* Uvicorn
-* Streamlit
+- 📊 Feature importance and confusion matrix visualization

 ---

 ## 📁 Project Structure

 ```